robertrichards45/MCPD/mcpd-audit-results/MCPD_LIVE_AUDIT_MCLBPD.md

 ## Notes
 - desktop: authenticated checks skipped because no audit credentials were available in environment.
 - mobile: authenticated checks skipped because no audit credentials were available in environment.

+## Manual Visual Finding
+- Public login page loaded successfully, but the live screenshot showed several pale text blocks on a pale card.
+This was patched locally in `app/static/css/app.css`; it will be visible on `mclbpd.com` after redeploy.